The Killers of Darfur Are Cashing In on Foreign Conflicts | OZY

 After al-Bashir was overthrown, Riyadh and Abu Dhabi began dealing directly with RSF commander Gen. Mohamed Hamdan Dagalo, better known as Hemedti.
 Just last month, Hemedti finally handed over gold mining operations the RSF previously controlled to the government.
 Yet he continues to profit from making his fighters available for hire.

-“The Saudis and Emiratis prefer dealing with Hemedti over al-Bashir,” says Suliman Baldo, an expert on the RSF from Darfur, where the group has been accused of carrying out mass rapes.
+“The Saudis and Emiratis prefer dealing with Hemedti over al-Bashir,” says Suliman Baldo, the Senior Adviser of the Enough Project and an expert from Darfur, where the group has been accused of carrying out mass rapes.
 “They know Hemedti doesn’t have ideological ambitions nor a political project.
 He just has material interests.”

 That’s comforting for the Saudis and Emiratis who were uneasy about al-Bashir’s ties to the Muslim Brotherhood, a franchise that the two Gulf powers consider a primary nemesis.